Check which supplies of sport, physical recreation, and physical education services qualify for exemption from VAT.

 6.5 Deduct input tax

 You are entitled to deduct the input tax incurred on costs that you use or intend to use in making taxable supplies.
 You cannot normally deduct input tax incurred on costs that relate to your exempt supplies.
 If your input tax relates to both taxable and exempt supplies, you can normally deduct only the amount of input tax that relates to your taxable supplies.

 Prizes and prize money awarded to, and appearance money paid to competitors, are always treated in the same way, regardless of whether the entry fees for the competition are exempt or taxable.

 Prizes and prize money are outputs and appearance money is an input.
-Details of their treatment are shown in Notice 701/5 Club and associations.
+Details of their treatment are shown in Clubs and associations’ VAT responsibilities (VAT Notice 701/5).

 7. Legal provisions referred to in this notice